NumEconCopenhagen/projects-2023-teamssb/modelproject/README.md

 # Model analysis project

 Our project is titled **A simple dynamic Malthusian model** and is about modelling the dynamics and microfoundations of a Malthusian economy, which is an important macro model used to describe economic stagnation before the growth era.
-The model thus plays an important role in undertsanding the economic history.
+The model thus plays an important role in understanding the economic history.

 The **results** of the project can be seen from running [modelproject.ipynb](modelproject.ipynb).